Security-Onion-Solutions/securityonion-docs/desktop.rst

 There are a few different ways to install Security Onion Desktop:

 - Our Security Onion ISO image includes a boot menu option for Desktop installs that will partition your disk appropriately and immediately perform a Desktop installation.
+The minimum disk size is 50GB.

 - If you’re doing a network installation on Oracle Linux 9 (NOT using our Security Onion ISO image), then in our normal Setup wizard, you can choose ``OTHER`` and then choose ``ANALYST``.